andrewdamelio/SimpleLogin/README.md

 <h4>Firebase Security Rules</h4>

-Below is the firebase security rules being used.
+Below are the firebase security rules being used.

         {